sorbet/sorbet/website/docs/error-reference.md

 the restriction of only being able to use `Elem` in **out positions**.
 See [Input and output positions](generics.md#input-and-output-positions) for more information.

-Recall that only modules (not classes) may have covariant and contravariant type members—classes are limited to only invariant type members.
-For more, see the docs for error code [5016](#5016).

 > **Note** that `T.attached_class` is actually modeled as a covariant (`:out`)
 > `type_template` defined automatically on all singleton classes, which means